Valluvanad

 Valluvanad (/ml/), or the Arangottu Swarupam, was a medieval state that exerted considerable influence in the region corresponding to present-day north-central Kerala, south India, from the early 12th century until the close of the 18th century CE.

 Attested as early as the late 10th century CE as a constituent chiefdom of the medieval Chera kingdom of Kerala, Valluvanad emerged as a sovereign state following the kingdom's dissolution in the early 12th century CE.
-It was traditionally ruled by a Samanthan family known as Vellodis, similar to the Eradis of the neighboring Eranad (the Zamorins of Calicut).
+It was traditionally ruled by a Nair Samanthan family known as Vellodis, similar to the Eradis of the neighboring Eranad (the Zamorins of Calicut).
 The rulers of Valluvanad held the title of Valluvakonathiri or Vellattiri.

 The state was disestablished in 1793, with the East India Company taking over its administration directly, and the hereditary ruling family settling for a pension arrangement.

 Name variations

 Valluvanad, also known by various transliterations such as Valluvanadu, Valluvanatu, Valluvanat, Walluvanad, and Walluvanatu, was alternatively referred to as the Arangottu Swaroopam (or Aarangottu Svarupam).

-The rulers of Valluvanad held the titles of Valluvakonathiri or Vellattiri, with variations such as Vellatiri, Velatra, and Velnatera.
+The Nair Samanthan rulers of Valluvanad held the titles of Valluvakonathiri or Vellattiri, with variations such as Vellatiri, Velatra, and Velnatera.
 In official treatises with the Company, the state was recognized as the kingdom of Vellattiri, and the official title of the ruler was "Vallabha Raja".

 The Sanskrit name for the state was "Vallabhakshoni".
 The hereditary title of the ruler was Rajasekhara, sometimes written as Rayaran, Irayira Chekaran, or Irayiravar in medieval Malayalam.
 For instance, Rajasekhara, the ruler of Valluvanad, and his son, Vellan Kumaran, are mentioned in an inscription from Tiruvottiyur, while Rayaran Chathan, the udaiyavar (overlord) of Valluvanad, is noted in the Jewish Copper Plates from around 1000 CE.

+Culture

+Ayurveda tradition

+Valluvanad was historically associated with centres of traditional Ayurveda in Kerala, particularly in the Bharathappuzha and Nila valley regions, where temple-centred scholarship contributed to the development of medical and intellectual traditions.

+Among the hereditary physician lineages associated with the region was the Pulamanthol Mooss family, belonging to the Ashtavaidya tradition of Kerala.
+The Ashtavaidyas were Brahmin physician families traditionally trained in the eight classical branches of Ayurveda and were known for preserving scholarly and clinical traditions based on classical Ayurvedic texts.

+Pulamanthol later emerged as one of the settlements in Valluvanad associated with the preservation of Classical Kerala Ayurveda and related medical scholarship.
+Regional folklore traditions and cultural narratives also associate the area with Vagbhata, the classical Ayurvedic scholar credited with the Ashtanga Hridaya.